 There are only four paths you can choose from.

 Click below to find out which path is best for you, and why.

 How Much Life Insurance Do You Need?

-Financial gurus will tell you that you need a certain amount of life insurance based on simple rules of thumb (usually 7-10 times your annual income).
+Financial gurus claim you need a certain amount of life insurance based on simple rules of thumb (usually 7-10 times your annual income).

 But what's the truth?

 This Life Insurance Calculator will tell you exactly how much you need based on the specifics of your personal situation so you don't under-buy or over-pay.

 The truth is everyone's situation is unique.
 Generalized rules of thumb aren't accurate, and commission salespeople are inherently biased to sell you more than is needed.